Professional brand and networking Thought Leadership and Content Creation

 Part 3

 A plan for posting short, frequent updates that treat your career like an ongoing chat instead of a few big announcements.
 This keeps you in people's thoughts without needing lots of editing time.
+The same consistency principle applies whether you are posting video or building a written content audience over time.

 How to Use This Plan